ArnoldDP/OStim-Community-Modlist/README.md

   ### OStim

-   OStim integration was the primary focus of the list and what separates it from other "immsersion" focused modlists.
+   OStim integration was the primary focus of the list and what separates it from other "immersion" focused modlists.
 There's too much to cover all at once here, so I'll just use a few of my favorites.

   * Rift's Rest